Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: Combinatorial preliminaries

 \subsection{Unlabeled trees and associated notions}

 A \bemph{plane binary tree} is a rooted tree in which every node has at most two children, of which at most one is called a \bemph{left child} and at most one is called a \bemph{right child}.
-We denote the set of all plane binary trees by $\mbu{\pbt}{Set of plane binary trees} $ and the set of plane binary trees on $n$ nodes for $n\geq 1$ by $\mbu{\pbtun}{Set of plane binary trees on $n$ nodes}$.
+We denote the set of all plane binary trees by $\pbt$ and the set of plane binary trees on $n$ nodes for $n\geq 1$ by $\pbtun$.
 Recall that we use the term \emph{tree} to mean a plane binary tree.
 Elements of $\pbt$ will be considered \bemph{unlabeled} trees.
-We denote the set of nodes of $T$ by $\mbu{\node{T}}{Set of nodes of a tree $T$}$, the set of edges of $T$ by $\edge{T}$, and the root of $T$ by $\mbu{\rootof{T}}{Root node of a tree $T$}$.
+We denote the set of nodes of $T$ by $\node{T}$, the set of edges of $T$ by $\edge{T}$, and the root of $T$ by $\rootof{T}$.
 We abuse notation on occasion and write $v\in T$ when we mean $v\in \node{T}$.
 The nodes of a tree can be categorized as \bemph{terminal nodes}, which are nodes with no children, and \bemph{internal nodes}, which are nodes with at least one child.

-Given a binary tree $T\in\pbtun$, let $\overline{T}$ be the binary tree obtained by appending a left child to every terminal node which does not already have a left child and a right child to every terminal node which does not have one.
-We call these appended nodes \bemph{leaves}, and we call $\overline{T}$ the \bemph{completion} of $T$.
+Given a binary tree $T\in\pbtun$, let $\overline{T}$ be the binary tree obtained by appending {two children to every terminal node and one child to every node which is the parent of a single child.} We call these appended nodes \bemph{leaves}, and we call $\overline{T}$ the \bemph{completion} of $T$.
 In total, the completion $\overline{T}$ has $n+1$ leaves.

 Given a binary tree $T\in \pbt$, we can define a partial order $\leq_T$ on $\node{T}$ by drawing the tree with its root on top and leaves below and declaring this to be the Hasse diagram of the partial order.
 Precisely, we define a relation such that for $v,w\in \node{T}$ with $v$ a child of $w$, we have $v <_T w$.
 Then $\leq_T$ is defined as the transitive closure of this relation.
 If $v<_T w$, then we say that $v$ is a \bemph{descendant} of $w$ and that $w$ is an \bemph{ancestor} of $v$.